 4.2 Different services (workflows) for different data deposit agreements

-Furthermore, it is common that different Creative Commons (n.d.) license agreements apply for data, metadata and documentation material.
-Usually, metadata are CC0, documentation are mostly CC BY 4.0, and data either CC BY 4.0 or also other license agreements are possible.
+Furthermore, it is common that different Creative Commons (n.d.) licence agreements apply for data, metadata and documentation material.
+Usually, metadata are CC0, documentation are mostly CC BY 4.0, and data either CC BY 4.0 or also other licence agreements are possible.

 Image presents different pats to take upon decision if the data will be stored permanently of for short term.